Logius-standaarden/fsc-core/specifications.md

 1. The Peer ID specified by the X.509 certificate of the client requesting the access token matches the value of the field `grant.data.outway.peer_id`.
 1. The X.509 certificate provided by the client contains the same public key as specified in `grant.data.outway.public_key_fingerprint`

-The `cnf.x5t#S256` claim MUST contain the certificate thumbprint of the X.509 certificate provided by the client requesting the token according to [section 3.1] of [[RFC8705]].
+The `cnf.x5t#S256` claim **MUST** contain the certificate thumbprint of the X.509 certificate provided by the client requesting the token according to [section 3.1] of [[RFC8705]].
-The `act` claim MUST be set when an access token is generated for a Peer who is connecting to the Service on behalf of another Peer.
+The `act` claim **MUST** be set when an access token is generated for a Peer who is connecting to the Service on behalf of another Peer.
 I.e. the authorization to connect has been granted using a DelegatedServiceConnectionGrant.
-The `pdi` claim MUST be set when an access token is generated for a Service which is being offered on behalf of another Peer.
+The `pdi` claim **MUST** be set when an access token is generated for a Service which is being offered on behalf of another Peer.
+The `prp` claim **MUST** be set when the Grant contains the `properties` object in the `grant.data.properties` field.

 The Manager MUST include the address of the Inway in the field `aud` of the access token.